WebAssembly/threads/document/core/syntax/instructions.rst

 sign extension modes; atomic memory accesses are always zero-extending.

 The |ATOMICRMW| instructions are `read-modify-write <https://en.wikipedia.org/wiki/Read-modify-write>`_ instructions.
-They each have an :ref:`atomicop <syntax-instr-atomicop>`, which specifies how memory will be modified.
+They each have an :ref:`atomicop <syntax-atomicop>`, which specifies how memory will be modified.
 Each instruction returns the value read from memory before modification.
-The |ATOMICXCHG| :ref:`atomicop <syntax-instr-atomicop>` doesn't use the read value, but instead stores its argument unmodified.
+The |ATOMICXCHG| :ref:`atomicop <syntax-atomicop>` doesn't use the read value, but instead stores its argument unmodified.
 The
-|ATOMICCMPXCHG| :ref:`atomicop <syntax-instr-atomicop>` is similar, but only
+|ATOMICCMPXCHG| :ref:`atomicop <syntax-atomicop>` is similar, but only performs
-performs this action conditionally, if the read value is equal to a provided comparison argument.
-All other :ref:`atomicops <syntax-instr-atomicop>` have behavior of the :ref:`ibinop <syntax-ibinop>` of the same name.
+this action conditionally, if the read value is equal to a provided comparison argument.
+All other :ref:`atomicops <syntax-atomicop>` have behavior of the :ref:`ibinop <syntax-ibinop>` of the same name.

 .. index:: ! control instruction, ! structured control, ! label, ! block, ! branch, ! unwinding, result type, label index, function index, type index, vector, trap, function, table, function type